aktos-io/lxc-to-the-future/nat-configuration.md

     net.ipv4.ip_forward=1    # Add this line or uncoment it ...

+Restart networking:

+    /etc/init.d/networking restart

-Your container should `ping google.com` within the container so far.
+You should `ping google.com` within the container so far.

 # Port forwarding

-Now forward some ports from host to container:
+Now forward some ports from host to container: Edit again `/etc/network/interfaces` file on the host:

+        iface eth0 inet ...
+            ...
+            up iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j DNAT --to 10.0.8.8:80 up iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 443 -j DNAT --to 10.0.8.8:443

+Now you should be able to connect `10.0.8.8:443` by connecting `HOST_IP:443`.